Birdies Comedy (3 shows): The Savoy Tap, The Strand, London, 2019

 I watched her perform a quality ten-minute set for Beefy’s Comedy Club online that I watched in July 2020 that was shocking, witty and delivered with extreme confidence and verve.

-In September 2020, Leyton successfully revived the Live @ Limehouse comedy night and proved she was developing into a great comedian delivering brilliantly timed comic sets as she introduced the acts.
+In September and October 2020, Leyton launched an online podcast Comedy Arcade and successfully revived the Live @ Limehouse comedy night where she proved again that she was developing into a great comedian delivering some brilliantly timed comic sets as she introduced the acts.

 Leyton is a real comic talent brimming with ideas, energy, warmth, and enthusiasm; she is an excellent comedian who I am looking forward to seeing again very soon.